eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-01-intro.md

 ::: note details Intended for laboratory research
 -   Approval for use beyond laboratory research requires express permission.
--   inFlux should only be operated by trained personnel in accordance with standard operating procedures of the facility
+-   inFlux should only be operated by trained personnel in accordance with the standard operating procedures of the facility
--   All devices (e.g. lasers) that are part of the inFlux instrument platform should be used in accordance within the specifications of the original manufacturer.
+-   All devices (e.g., lasers) that are part of the inFlux instrument platform should be used in accordance with the specifications of the original manufacturer.
 :::

 #### 1.1.2 Spigot software